sublimelsp/LSP/docs/src/features.md

 Formatting is different from Code Actions, because Formatting is supposed to _not_ mutate the abstract syntax tree of the file, only move around white space.
 Any Code Action will mutate the abstract syntax tree.

-This package presents Code Actions as a bluish clickable annotation positioned to the right of the viewport.
+This package presents "Quick Fix" Code Actions as a bluish clickable annotation positioned to the right of the viewport.
 Alternatively, they can be presented as a light bulb in the Gutter Area.

+Other types of Code Actions can be invoked from the "Edit" main menu or from the context menu.

 Sublime Text has no concept of Code Actions.